janbaer/presentations/serviceworker/serviceworker.md

 ## Good to know

-- It's a JavaScript Worker, so it's running in a background thread and it can't access the DOM directly.
-But it can send messages to the UI and receive messages from them.
 - It's terminated when not to use, and restarted when it's needed next
 - ServiceWorkers are using Promises and the Fetch API.